eugenetriguba/bolt/README.md

 The main reason that switching back and forth between "sequential" and "timestamp" versions is not supported is because Bolt will no longer know how to properly sort your migrations in the right order (and therefore, apply or revert them in the right order).
 If you've been using sequential migrations, such as "001" and "002", and then move over to timestamp migrations, such as "20200101000000", Bolt won't know how to order these correctly when both exist.
 Furthermore, because the "version" is parsed and sorted according to the version style that is configured, the parsing will fail if a mix of version styles are used.

+This means that if you wanted to switch version styles, you could do it manually by updating your local migrations to use the new version style and update the entries in `bolt_migrations` to match, but there is no tooling support for doing this change.

-### How is the migration message used by Bolt?
+### How is the migration message used?

 All migrations are created on the local filesystem in the format `<version>_<message>`.
 Bolt uses the `<version>` part of the name for keeping track of the migrations and how they should be applied or reverted.
 The `<message>` part is purely informational so you know what that migration is for.
-Bolt does not use or store it anywhere.
-You may alter this message whenever you'd like as long as the format is kept consistent (`_` after the `<version>`).
-However, the version should not be directly manipulated.